What is the purpose of workers compensation?

 An experienced workers compensation attorney will know what benefits you are legally entitled to

 If you’ve been injured at work and believe you are entitled to workers compensation benefits, you can file a claim through the Workers Compensation Board of Indiana.
 It does not matter if you are to blame for the accident or not, and you are not legally permitted to sue your employer.
-If you are filing a workers compensation claim and believe you may have grounds for a third-party (personal injury) lawsuit, contact an experienced workers compensation attorney for a free consultation.
+If you are filing a workers compensation claim and believe you may have grounds for a third-party (personal injury) lawsuit, contact an experienced attorney in Indianapolis for a free consultation.

 We care about fighting for the rights of injured persons and workers throughout the state of Indiana.
-With offices in EvansvilleIndianapolisLafayetteNew Harmony, and Jeffersonville (Louisville, KY), we are well-equipped to handle your case.
+With offices in Evansville, Indianapolis, Lafayette, New Harmony, and Jeffersonville (Louisville, KY), we are well-equipped to handle your case.